gretelai/gretel-synthetics/README.md

 * [Train your model](https://gretel-synthetics.readthedocs.io/en/stable/api/train.html)
 * [Generate synthetic recoreds](https://gretel-synthetics.readthedocs.io/en/stable/api/generate.html)

-## Overview

-This package allows developers to quickly get immersed with synthetic data generation through the use of neural networks.
-The more complex pieces of working with libraries like Tensorflow and differential privacy are bundled into friendly Python classes and functions.

-**NOTE**: The settings in our Jupyter Notebook examples are optimized to run on a GPU, which you can experiment with for free in Google Colaboratory.
-If you're running on a CPU, you might want to grab a cup of coffee, or lower `max_lines` and `epochs` to 5000 and 10, respectively.
-This code is developed for TensorFlow 2.3.X and above.

 ## Try it out now!
 If you want to quickly discover gretel-synthetics, simply click the button below and follow the tutorials!